Updated: Apr 12 2022

 Cropped Image overlaid on the original file

-Pro Tip: Cropping and rotation is part of the professional workflow and amateurs and hobbyists alike should adopt the technique and make the most of the opportunity it affords us all.
-It’s very rare that the brief calls for an image that is the same aspect ratio (posh term for shape) as 35mm frame.
-There will often be “topping and tailing” of almost every image, to match the aspect ratio of the publication as can be seen in the illustration below:
+Pro Tip: Cropping and rotation are part of the professional workflow and amateurs and hobbyists alike should adopt the technique and make the most of the creative opportunity it affords us all.
+It’s very rare that the brief calls for an image that is the same aspect ratio (posh term for shape) as the 35mm frame.
+There will often be “topping and tailing” of almost every image, to match the aspect ratio of the publication or poster as can be seen in the illustration below: